How to modify exercise?

 The range of disabilities from various illnesses, injuries and surgeries is extremely wide, from children with special needs, people who are simply weak to those who use wheel-chairs or other assistance for mobility.
-The majority of rehabilitation patients can be safely and productively trained with standard resistance equipment (machines, free weights, resistance bands, etc.).
+Yes, people with special needs or diabilities can exercise safely and effectively.
+The majority of rehabilitation patients and fitness training clients can be safely and productively trained with standard resistance equipment (machines, free weights, resistance bands, etc.).

 We divide our partnership program into two parts: a) rehabilitation phase and b) post-rehabilitation (Typical Workout) phase.
 Although certainly not inclusive, This page provides general information for strength training new participants in the categories of general injury.